LackOfUsernameIdeas/NutriFitMobile/README.md

     };
 ```

-**EAS builds (production)** - the committed version throws if the secret is missing, ensuring the build fails loudly rather than silently using wrong credentials:
+**EAS builds (production)** - the committed version throws an error if the secret is missing, ensuring the build fails loudly rather than silently using wrong credentials:

 ```js
 const raw = process.env.EXPO_PUBLIC_FIREBASE_CONFIG;